Quail chicks eating game bird meal from a Hatching Time feeder.

 Protein Supplements

-During periods of high demand—like molting or peak egg production—consider adding extra protein through natural supplements such as mealworms or boiled eggs.
-These help maintain protein levels without overwhelming your birds.
+When your quail are molting or laying hard, add a little extra protein with mealworms or boiled eggs.
+They give a little boost without overdoing it.
 To learn more about the importance of protein in quail diets and how it affects their health, visit my post on The Importance of Protein in Coturnix Quail Diets.
+Supplementation should be done in moderation; too much extra protein can lead to imbalances and health issues.

 Common Feeding Mistakes to Avoid